-The regular monthly meeting of the general officers, board of directors and missionaries will be held on Friday, June 3, 1904, in the L. D. S. business college, room 202, at 3:30 p. m., as us-BATHSHEBA W. SMITH,
+The regular monthly meeting of the general officers, board of directors and missionaries will be held on Friday, June 3, 1904, in the L. D. S. business college, room 202, at 3:30 p. m., as us-

-General President.
+BATHSHEBA W. SMITH General President.
 EMMELINE B. WELLS, General Secretary.

-Lake Stake Sunday schoo superintendents will please announce in their respective schools that the offi-cers' and teachers' reunion will be held at the Twenty-second ward social hall on Friday evening, June 10, and that of full representation is expected.
-Parti-

-A. C. REES, E. F. SODERBORG, JENNIE DAVIS, Committee.
+Salt Lake Stake Sunday school superintendents will please announce in their respective schools that the officers and teachers' reunion will be held at the Twenty-second ward social hall on Friday evening, June 10, and that a full representation is expected.
+Particulars follow. culars follow.
+A. C. REES, E. F. SODERBORG, JENNIE DAVIS,

-The monthly meeting of the High The monthly meeting of the High Priests' quorum of the Ensign stake will be held in room 24.
-Brigham Young Memorial building, on Monday evening, next, June 8, at half past seven o'clock.
+The monthly meeting of the High Priests' quorum of the Ensign stake will be held in room 24.
+Brigham Young Memorial building, on Monday evening, next, June 6, at half pass seven o'clock.
 A full attendance is desired.